luwis93choi/3D_LIDAR_Retrieval_based_Localization/06_Encoded_Feature_tSNE_Visualization/README.md

 Set mode as 'tsne' in order to visualize the latent feature vector clustering from trained network

-- lidar_dataset_path : Path to 3D LiDAR point cloud dataset directory
+- image_dataset_path : Path to front camera image dataset directory
 - pose_dataset_path : Path to 6DOF IMU groundtruth dataset directory
 - pretrained_model_path : Path to trained model produced from training mode
 - batch_size : Batch size for training deep neural network (* For t-SNE visualization, batch size must be set as 1.)